commons-app/commons-app-documentation/android/Software-design-document.md

 When user types in search field, display:
 * The results of that category search.
 Do not display the other category suggestions, only the results of the search
 * Any categories that the user has selected for this particular upload, at the top of the list with a checkmark next to it

+## Upload flow
+* Copy the image to the cache folder.
+* Remove the EXIF data of the cached image.
+* Upload the image to the server.
+* Delete the cached image.

+Removing the EXIF data of the image is important as image might contain some personal information (User name, camera specifications etc) as its metadata.
+Furthermore, there is an [API](https://github.com/commons-app/apps-android-commons/issues/175#issue-164989234) that checks for the image in Commons server using the SHA1 of the image.
+Deleting EXIF data from an image changes the SHA1 of the image thus checking for an image in the server requires you to gennerate SHA1 of the modified (EXIF removed) image.